JakeD520/Lucian/03_Episodes/S01E01/Scene 10.md

 (laughs)
 He has a name.
 Adrian Vey.
-You’ve probably heard it once or twice — cars, clubs, the fights in Monaco.
+You’ve probably heard it once or twice — cars, social media, the fights in Monaco.

 He says it like a headline, confident, waiting for the flicker of recognition.